mjturt/dotfiles/README.md

 ### install.sh

-install.sh script is designed for personal use and even though it makes allways backups it is not recommended to use.
+install.sh script is designed for personal use and even though it makes always backups it is not recommended to use.
 Help:
 ```
 ./install.sh --help
 ```